G Medical Innovations Holdings - GuruFocus.com

 For more information about G Medical innovations, visit https://gmedinnovations.com/.

 This press release contains forward-looking statements within the meaning of the “safe harbor” provisions of the Private Securities Litigation Reform Act of 1995 and other Federal securities laws.
 Words such as “expects,” “anticipates,” “intends,” “plans,” “believes,” “seeks,” “estimates,” “will” and similar expressions or variations of such words are intended to identify forward-looking statements.
-For example, the Company is using forward-looking statements when it discusses: that upon review of the Company’s interim financial statements for the second quarter of 2023 the Panel will decide if the Company has demonstrated an ability to maintain compliance with Nasdaq requirements on a long-term basis; that, in the third quarter of 2023, the Company expects that users will be able to purchase sample collection kits at retail stores or online and send samples to the Company’s certified lab for analysis; and the Company’s pipeline for development of additional kits for drug detection, heavy metal and toxicology.
-The forward-looking statements contained or implied in this press release are subject to other risks and uncertainties.
+For example, the Company is using forward-looking statements in this press release when it discusses regaining compliance with Nasdaq’s continued listing requirements, and timing and effect thereof.
+Because such actions deal with future events and are based on the Company’s current expectations, they are subject to various risks and uncertainties, and actual results, performance, or achievements of the Company could differ materially from those described in or implied by the statements in this press release.
+The forward-looking statements contained or implied in this press release are subject to other risks and uncertainties, many of which are beyond the control of the Company, including those set forth in the Risk Factors section of the Company’s Annual Report on Form 20-F for the year ended December 31, 2022 filed with the Securities and Exchange Commission (the “SEC”) on May 16, 2023, and in any subsequent filings with the SEC.
 Except as otherwise required by law, the Company undertakes no obligation to publicly release any revisions to these forward-looking statements to reflect events or circumstances after the date hereof or to reflect the occurrence of unanticipated events.
 References and links to websites have been provided as a convenience, and the information contained on such websites is not incorporated by reference into this press release.

 [email protected]